sasagawa888/eisl/README.md

 # Installation
+Change to the git cloned or downloaded Easy-ISLisp directory.

-On Linux  type "make" on terminal.
+In Linux  type "make" in terminal.

-On Windows rename winmakefile -> makefile. and type "make" on terminal.
+On Windows rename winmakefile -> makefile. and type "make" in terminal.
-Require MINGW gcc
+Requires MINGW GCC

-We confirmed the operation in the following environment.
+We confirmed operation in the following environments.
 - Ubuntu 16.04 GCC 5.4
 - Ubuntu 18.04 GCC 7.3
 - Raspberry Pi3 Raspbian GCC 6.3